moritzebeling/kirby-panel-button/README.md

   reload: true # trigger a page refresh on success to display updated data
 ```

-## Development
+## 🚧 Development

+1. Install yourself a fresh Kirby StarterKit
+2. `cd site/plugins`
+3. `git clone` this repo
+4. `cd` into this plugin folder

 ```
 npm run dev
 ```

-## 🚧 Work in progress
-This plugin comes without any warranty and was not widely tested.
-Use it at your own risk.
-If you encounter any problems or have ideas for future development, please submit an issue or pull request.

-**Ideas for future development**
+Roadmap
 - [ ] Add multilang support
 - [ ] Refactor and simplify yml field configuration
 - [ ] Add a buttons section that allows to add some text and multiple buttons
 - [ ] Option to display result in dialog popup

+## ☕️ Support

+If you like this plugin, I would be glad if you would invite me for a coffee: [PayPal](https://www.paypal.com/paypalme/cryptomunich)

+If you have any ideas for further development or stumble upon any problems, please open an issue or PR.
+Thank you!

+## Warranty

+This plugin is work in progress and comes without any warranty.
+Use at your own risk.